Space1128/restaunax-backend/README.md

 - `filters`:
   - `status`: Filter by order status
   - `orderType`: Filter by order type
-  - `search`: Search across customer name, email, items, and notes
+  - `search`: Search across customer name, email, and notes

 #### `findById(id)`
 Retrieves a specific order by ID with all related items.